Suryakantdsa/Roomify-Ohatapp/README.md

 - **ws-backend**: WebSocket server for real-time messaging.
 - **http-backend**: HTTP server for REST API services.
 - **react-frontend**: React-based frontend for the chat application.
-- **nextjs**: A Next.js app for additional features or integrations.

 ## Prerequisites